MoVChurch/memberOnly/README.md

 # memberOnly
 Parish Member only website

-- Login with Gmail account
+- Login with whitelisted Gmail account
 - List and Search ALL unit data
-- Annual Occasion list
+- Annual Birthday and Wedding Anniversary list for the current month
-- Local storage for performance along with expiration
+- Local encrypted storage for performance and security along with expiration using version check.

 ### Here's a breakdown of what's happening and how everything ties together: